everclear72216/meta-mb/README.md

 - curl
 - texinfo
 - lzop

-The list may not be complete so if the build fails check the logs pointed to in the error message "command not found" errors.
+The list may not be complete so if the build fails check the logs pointed to in the error message for "command not found" errors.

 2 Clone Poky
 ------------

 The second step is to clone the poky distribution's meta data into a directory of your choice.
-This directory will also be the base for any further steps.
-You will also need to clone additional git repositories into the working directory of poky.
+Poky's working directory will also be the base for any further steps.
+You will also need to clone additional git repositories into the working directory.